And now for something completely different! Who’s heard of a Holga camera? This is my Holga, a medium format 120 film camera from Hong Kong.

 March 2022

-I’m sticking with Process One as my film developer – they take a long time, but I love how consistent the images come out, and also the price.
+I’m using Process One as my film developer – they take a long time, but I love how consistent the images come out, and also the price.

 Things to notice: Holga film cameras need LOTS of light (as well as ISO 400 filme ONLY).
 The image below and on the left is super dark because it was taken right around sunset on a dark street.
 Compare that with the image on the right, and that beautiful glow from where the light was directly hitting the couple from behind.